SettleMint

 AUM Fee

 Time-based management fee on DALPAsset.
-Accrues over time based on total supply and is collected by minting new tokens to the fee recipient — an inflationary mechanism.
+Accrues over time based on total supply and is collected by minting new tokens to the fee recipient as an inflationary mechanism.

-Purpose: AUM Fee charges a time-based management fee as a percentage of Assets Under Management.
-Collection is inflationary — it mints new tokens to the configured recipient.
+AUM Fee charges a time-based management fee as a percentage of Assets Under Management.
+Collection mints new tokens to the configured recipient, so the fee is paid through dilution rather than a treasury transfer.

 Interface (capabilities)